simonspa/corryvreckan/src/modules/AnalysisMaterialBudget/README.md

 **Status**: Functional

 ### Description
 This module analyses the kink angle distributions at the position of a scatterer.
-This requires the prior use of `TrackingMultiplet`.
+This requires the availability of `Multiplet` tracks.
 A material budget image is computed, which represents the widths of the scattering distributions of individual image cells, taking into account all particles traversing this cell.
-The widths are calculated as average absolute deviation from `0` for the selected quantile.
+The widths are calculated as average absolute deviation from `0` for the selected quantile of the distribution.
-Further information on this technique can be found in [@material_budget_imaging]
+Further information on this technique can be found in [@material_budget_imaging].

 ### Parameters
 * `image_size`: Two dimensional Field of view extent for all histograms.
 Defaults to `10mm 10 mm`.